The Blob (film series): Future

 In August 2009, it was announced that a reboot of the franchise was in development, with Rob Zombie serving as writer, director, and producer.
 The filmmaker stated that his adaptation would be different from the original, with a darker tone; stating that his "intention is not to have a big red blobby thing", and that it's "the first thing [he] want[ed] to change".
-The production was intended to be R-rated, with Zombie stating that it would primarily be a science fiction with horror elements.
+The production was intended to be R-rated, with Zombie stating that it would primarily be a science fiction movie with horror elements.
 Richard Saperstein, Brian Witten, Jack H. Harris, Judith Parker Harris, and Andy Gould were announced as additional producers on the project.
-The project was announced to a joint-venture production between Dimension Films, and Worldwide Entertainment Corporation.
+At that time the project was announced to a joint-venture production between The Genre Co., Dimension Films, and Worldwide Entertainment Corporation.
 Principal photography was scheduled to commence in spring of 2010, with a budget of $30 million total.
 Zombie later stepped down from the position however, citing creative differences and due to multiple delays.
 Carey W. Hayes and Chad Hayes wrote the next draft of the script during this time.

 In January 2015, the project re-entered development with Simon West signed on as director.
-Richard Saperstein and Brian Witten will serve as producers, while producer of the original film, Jack H. Harris will serve as executive producer.
-The project will utilize CGI special effects to portray the titular monster.
+Richard Saperstein and Brian Witten were to serve as producers, while producer of the original film, Jack H. Harris would serve as executive producer.
+The project would utilize CGI special effects to portray the titular monster.
 Principal photography was tentatively scheduled for that summer.
-The project will be a joint-venture production between Goldcrest Films, Taewon Entertainment, and A-List Corporation; while Goldcrest will handle distribution.
-West classified the film as a science fiction monster movie featuring alien invasion which will explore the extra terrestrial in greater detail, stating that it will be similar to Alien and Predator.
+Goldcrest Films, Taewon Entertainment, and A-List Corporation were intended to serve as the production studios, while Goldcrest was intended to distribute the project.
+West classified the film as a science fiction monster movie featuring alien invasion which would explore the extra terrestrial in greater detail, stating that it would be similar to Alien and Predator.
 By May 2021, following various degrees of development hell, the project was delayed once more with producers citing the COVID-19 pandemic as one of the reasons.
 Despite this, the producers filed a lawsuit stating that the coronavirus extends their contract deadline to continue retaining the film rights.

+By January 2024, West had stepped down from his role as director, following a resolution to the rights dispute.
+David Bruckner was hired to write and direct, with David S. Goyer and Keith Levine attached as producers and Judith Harris (the rights holder and widowed-wife of franchise producer) serving as executive producer.
+The project will be a joint-venture production between Warner Bros.
+Motion Picture Group, and Phantom Four Films.